 Previously, at at the Maryland Crime Victims' Resource Center, Ms. O'Brien served as Director of Special Grants, where she managed millions of dollars in pass-through funds to dozens of subrecipients around the country.
 This included the National Identity Theft Victims Assistance Network and the HOPE II Project, supported by the Office for Victims of Crime (OVC) at the U.S. Department of Justice.
 She also founded the PEACE Coalition, a multidisciplinary group in Maryland dedicated to preventing and responding to elder abuse victims.
 Prior to this role, Ms. O'Brien was involved with several projects at the nonprofit Elder Law of Michigan which strove to improve seniors' access to food, medical coverage, and safety from abuse.
 Merry earned her Masters in Social Work from the University of Michigan, where she received the Geriatric Scholars Award.

-Sarah Foster is a Case Manager at NVRDC.
+Sarah Taylor is a Case Manager at NVRDC.
 She originally joined the NVRDC team as a fellow with the Lutheran Volunteer Corps and is now a full time staff member.
 Sarah has enjoyed a variety of work experiences ranging from fitness instructor to Orientation Team Leader for her university.
 Sarah enjoys traveling, cooking vegetables, eating cheese, camping, and watching DC United games.
 Sarah graduated Phi Beta Kappa and summa cum laude with a B.A. in Psychology and Health and Human Kinetics from Ohio Wesleyan University.